 I’m first going to discuss two important factors that influence your palming ability, hand size and palming technique, and then cover some methods which will improve your ability to palm a basketball.

-Hand Size Matters
+Requirement 1: Hand Size

-You can have fantastic power and technique but the closer together your fingertips are, only a smaller amount of the total pressure will apply a force inwards on the basketball.
+You can have fantastic power and technique but the closer together your fingertips are, a smaller amount of the total pressure will apply an inwards force on the basketball.

 Hand Length: 7.5″ (this is slightly over the average male hand length of 7.4″)